odinuv/web/en/apv/articles/programming/index.md

 To make the processor do something, you need to provide it with a (computer) program.
 The program is executed on the processor by following the *instructions* written in the program.
-A program is created by writing a *source code* in some *programming language*.
+A program is created by writing a *source code* in a particular *programming language*.
 Since the processor understands only [low-level instructions](https://en.wikipedia.org/wiki/Low-level_programming_language), the programming language also has to be low-level (such as the [Assembly language](https://en.wikipedia.org/wiki/Assembly_language)).